Complete course for students

 - Many extra resources, such as short videos, provided for each sub-topic to support your learning.

 The purpose of this section is to provide complete syllabus coverage specifically for students who have been signed up to student access by their teacher in a subscribing school.
+Once your school has subscribed there is no extra cost for any number of students in the school being signed up for student access.
 It is designed to be used both as the course is being taught and as a review (revision) aid to you the student before you take your final examinations.
 It contains all the subject knowledge and explanation of concepts required by both Standard Level and Higher Level students covering the complete content of the core, the AHL and the four options of the IB Chemistry Diploma Programme.
-Remember that the order in which the topics appear here is not necessarily the order in which you will cover them in class.
+Your teacher can also give you access to all the questions and worked answers, internal assessment, EE and NOS requirements etc. Remember that the order in which the topics appear here is not necessarily the order in which you will cover them in class.

 Format of each sub-topic page